Memorials and services for the Canterbury earthquakes: Canterbury Earthquake National Memorial

 The Canterbury Earthquake National Memorial (Oi Manawa) is the Crown's official memorial for those killed or seriously injured in the February 2011 earthquake.
 It is located on both sides of the Avon River / Ōtākaro downstream from the Montreal Street bridge.
 The memorial opened on 22 February 2017, the sixth anniversary of the earthquake.

+Each year at 12:51 pm at 22 February, the anniversaries of the 2011 earthquake, a minute of silence is held.
+Afterwards the names of all the 185 people who died in the earthquake are read out, with the bell of being tolled for each name.
+A wreath is then laid at the memorial and when the ceremony ends, members of the public are encouraged to lay floral tributes.